Sorabh3127/CU_Codechef/README.md

 # CU_Codechef
-In this repositary, i have uplaoded codes for assignments of codechef organised by chandigarh University as a part of our course curriculum. part of
+In this repositary, I have uploaded codes for assignments of codechef organised by Chandigarh University as a part of our course curriculum.

 Practice link: https://www.codechef.com/CUPP2101
 Assignment link: https://www.codechef.com/CUPP2101